Outside the dark, noisy café, a woman sat on the pavement.

 ‘You’ve caught the sun,’ I said, as I stopped to talk.

 I agreed.
 ‘These fine days feel as if they could last forever.’

 ‘But they won’t, the woman said, balancing her lunch dish on her knee, ‘and that’s why it’s sweet.
 Because it’s about to change.’

 As I walked on, through the flickering sun and shade of the tree-lined streets, I reflected on her words.

-Already, the mellow days of autumn are interlacing with the chill of the dying season. southern hemisphere Samhain/Halloween, the threshold to winter, will be here on April 30.
+Soon, very soon, these mellow days will have passed into the chill of the dying season.
+Southern hemisphere Samhain/Halloween, the threshold to winter, is almost here.

-It’s a poignant threshold and one that invokes remembrance for me — not just of the sweet times but also of friends and family who have left this world of the living.
+It’s a poignant threshold, and one that invokes remembrance for me—not just of the sweet times, the extended swims and evening walks, but also of friends and family who have left this world of the living.

-Samhain is the Celtic night of the dead, a time to remember those dear ones, as we cross into the darkest season and the shadows gather.
+For April 30 is the night of the dead, a time to remember those dear ones, as we cross into the darkest season and the cold begins to bite.

 A ritual of remembrance